-Make sure to take lots of photos so that you can pick out the very best shot out of plenty of options.
+Make sure to take lots of photos so that you can pick the very best shot out of plenty of options.
 Trust your own sense to know if the picture looks good.
 Does the food stand out and look appealing?

 Food photography for delivery isn’t just about taking a pretty picture: it’s also your opportunity to incorporate your branding.
 The setting you chose, the colors, the descriptions, all serve to create a certain atmosphere or elicit certain emotions.
 So don’t hesitate to include a glimpse into your restaurant’s surroundings or ambiance.

 “Think about how you can add a touch of personality to your photos”